Gatecrashing a high-society wedding at Chateau Vauquelin wasn’t Celeste’s finest hour.

 “But you could definitely take them on.”

 He wasn’t fooled by that innocent expression for one moment.
 The woman was positively dangerous.
-He loosened his collar a little.
+He loosened his collar.
 Damn monkey suit was starting to get on his nerves.

 “Don’t be silly.
 There’s a marker on the stone.”